Battle of Borodino: Bagration's flèches

-The initial French attack was aimed at seizing the three Russian positions collectively known as the Bagration flèches, three arrowhead-shaped, open-backed earthworks which arced out to the left en échelon in front of the Kolocha stream.
+The initial French attack was aimed at seizing three Russian positions collectively known as the Bagration flèches, three arrowhead-shaped, open-backed earthworks which arced out to the left en échelon in front of the Kolocha stream.
 These positions helped support the Russian left, which had no terrain advantages.
-There was much to be desired in the construction of the flèches, one officer noting that the ditches were much too shallow, the embrasures open to the ground, making them easy to enter, and that they were much too wide, exposing infantry inside them.
+There was much to be desired in the construction of the flèches, one officer noting the ditches were much too shallow, the embrasures open to the ground, making them easy to enter, and they were much too wide, exposing infantry inside them.
 The flèches were supported by artillery from the village of Semyanovskaya, whose elevation dominated the other side of the Kolocha.